-- Become more familiar with ILO's institutional coordination mechanisms, in particular internal coordination to better effectively exchange information between headquarters and the field offices. - Enhance their technical knowledge about key concepts concerning decent work and labour market access in the context of climate change. - Develop technical competence in research, in the development of tools and training programmes. - Acquire skills relating to the design, implementation and monitoring of ILO projects on those affected by climate change. - Become familiar with the ILO's mandate and activities and with its integrated approach to employment. - Get acquainted with the work of a multi-disciplinary and multi-cultural team in HQ and the field. - Interact with other organizations that are working on the topical and critical issue climate change mobility. - Further their skills in the areas of project implementation and evaluation, writing and communications, and monitoring and evaluation. - The JPO position includes a Duty travel and training allowance (DTTA) of \$4.000 per year which may be used for learning activities related to the assignment and career development.
+Become more familiar with ILO's institutional coordination mechanisms, in particular internal coordination to better effectively exchange information between headquarters and the field offices.

+- Enhance their technical knowledge about key concepts concerning decent work and labour market access in crisis and forced displacement contexts. - Develop technical competence in research, in the development of tools and training programmes. - Acquire skills relating to the design, implementation and monitoring of ILO projects on those affected by crisis and forced displacement. - Become familiar with the ILO's mandate and activities and with its integrated approach to employment. - Get acquainted with the work of a multi-disciplinary and multi-cultural team in HQ and the field. - Interact with other organizations that are working on the topical and critical issue of forced displacement. - Further their skills in the areas of project implementation and evaluation, writing and communications, and monitoring and evaluation. - The JPO position includes a Duty travel and training allowance (DTTA) of \$4.000 per year which may be used for learning activities related to the assignment and career development.